djma777/100-days-of-code/r2-log.md

 - First day on my job as an Operations Manager (part-time) for a tech company.
 I wouldn't be coding but I will see the entire work flow of many projects, will be able to talk to clients, project managers, developers, and the BIG BOSS.
 Not to mention I will see real project codes.

 ---

+## Day 6.
+July 28, 2020.

+### **Today's Progress**

+- YDKJS
+- Codewars
+- ..Portfolio

+### **Thoughts**

+- Read about Hoisting.
+I believe I understand how it works.
+I think I already did.
+I'm still confused about the difference between "declarations", "statements", "expression", and maybe more termnilogies.
+Like, I can imagine how they're different, but it's not exactly set in stone yet in my mind model.
+Need more learning!!!
+- Finished one challenge that seemed pretty easy, and the top 1 solution wasn't very far from my own.
+I'm pretty happy with the result.
+- ...to be continued, will work on the portfolio next.

+---